muppet9010/factorio-muppet-streamer/README.md

 - If both `number` and `activePercentage` is supplied the greatest value at the time will be used.
 - CallSelection of `nearest` will treat players on other surfaces as being maximum distance away, so they will be lowest priority.
 - A player teleported comes with their vehicle if they have one (excludes trains).
+- The whitelistedPlayerNames and blacklistedPlayerNames both accept a comma seperated list of player names in a single string, i.e. `"Player1,Player2, Player3  "`.
+Any leading or trailing spaces from player names will be removed.
+The player names case must match the Facotrio username exactly.

 Teleport